xidexia/xidexia.github.io/index.md

 <h4><a name="contact"></a>What's New</h4>

 <BLOCKQUOTE>
+<LI>November 2017, one paper submitted to CVPR 2018.
 <LI>Our new paper: "W-Net: A Deep Model for Fully Unsupervised Image Segmentation" posted <a href="https://arxiv.org/abs/1711.08506">here</a>. </LI>
 <LI>I am very honored and thankful to have received the Dean’s Fellow Scholarship 2017!</LI>
 <LI>2016 Fall: I am the Teaching Assistant for course CS131 Combinatoric Structures.</LI>